EU Omnibus Package 2025: CSRD, CSDDD, and EU Taxonomy

 Conclusion

-Sustainability, ESG reporting obligations, and strategic compliance remain a central competitive factor - even under reformed EU sustainability law.
+Sustainability, ESG reporting obligations, and strategic compliance remain a central competitive factor – even under a reformed EU sustainability law.

-Do you have questions on this topic or need support with implementation?
+Do you have any questions on this topic, or do you need assistance with implementation?

-We specialize in International Business Law, Corporate Law, Compliance, and Contract Management.
+We specialize in International Business Law, corporate law, compliance, and contract management.

-Schedule a free initial call now!
+Schedule a non-binding initial consultation now!

 EU Data Act: New rules for data access, IoT data, and cloud portability effective from 12 September 2025